-Cerebral palsy (CP) is a category of brain disorders that can cause various complications involving speech, posture, and motor skills.
-Doctors classify CP cases into three groups based on a child’s symptoms – dyskinetic, ataxic, and spastic – each of which results from injury to a different part of the brain.
+Cerebral palsy (CP) is a category of brain disorders involving speech, posture, and motor skills.
+Doctors classify CP into three groups based on a child’s symptoms – dyskinetic, ataxic, and spastic – each of which results from injury to a different part of the brain.

 Dyskinetic cerebral palsy occurs when the basal ganglia are damaged during pregnancy or shortly before, during, or after labor.
 Basal ganglia are a group of structures found near the center of the brain, and they help control voluntary muscle movement and eye movement.